 This degree program enables students, through a variety of learning experiences, to consider life in the contemporary world.
-The curriculum provides for development of writing, speaking, quantitative, and critical thinking skills and exposure to bodies of knowledge shared by educated persons.
-The program is offered for adult students enrolled in the Continuing Education Program as an on-campus or online program.
-Students have the opportunity to share common learning experiences and to develop personal plans of study for career advancement, personal growth and graduate study.
+The curriculum provides for the development of writing, speaking, quantitative, and critical thinking skills and exposure to bodies of knowledge shared by educated persons.
+The program is offered through on-campus classes for adult students enrolled in the Continuing Education Program.
+Students have the opportunity to share common learning experiences and to develop personal plans of study for career advancement, personal growth, and graduate study.

 - B.A. in Liberal Studies